 Swimming in Lake Bacalar

 Because Lake Bacalar is home to stomalites, rocks that are formed over thousands of years of biomes building up, you’re asked not to wear any sunscreen when you swim in the water.
 Even biodegradable sunscreen damages Lake Bacalar’s ecosystem.
 Instead, bring something to cover up your skin, like this.

 There are lots of hotels and hostels built around the lake that have their own private jetties, but you can also access the lake for free at one of the newly-constructed public docks, or balnearios.

 If you don’t want to swim, the best thing to do in Bacalar to see the lake is to paddle out by kayak.
 You’ll be able to get out onto deeper parts to see the stomalites and a few fish.
 Kayaks are available to rent from accommodations and all over town.

 Where to stay in Bacalar, Mexico

 Yaxche is a growing locally-owned hostel which has strong backpacker vibes in the hostel in town and an incredible place to find peace in a cabin or tent at their separate ecocamping grounds right on the lake.
 For those who stay in the Yaxche Hostel in town, there is a free ride down to the lake site at 10am every morning and back at 3:30pm.

 We found Yaxche to be a great place to meet people, and we made friends there that we then continued to travel with through Belize.
 It’s just an open, friendly place!

-Those who want more luxury should consider staying lakeside at Casa Bakal.
-Bloody phenomenal!!
+Those who want more luxury should consider staying on Lake Bacalar at Casa Bakal.
+This place is bloody phenomenal!!

 9 amazing things to do in Bacalar, Mexico